Sajid-Hussain14/Kubernetes/README.md

 # Kubernetes, also known as K8s, is an open source system for automating deployment, scaling, and management of containerized applications.

+you can say a kind of orchestration tool